 What sets Adaptxt apart from other keyboard apps is its context and location awareness.
 Say you’ve turned on location-detection in the app and you’re in the Flatiron district.
 Adaptxt will automatically suggest Flatiron as a word if you type “Fl”.
 This is really handy for trying to meet up with friends via text.
 Adaptxt can also tell if you’re typing in a chat app or an email app and suggest more casual or formal lingo, respectively.

 Adaptxt offers dictionaries for specific jobs that use a lot of jargon, such as doctors or scientists, so you won’t have to keep manually typing “stratiosphecomyioides” or “electroencephalographically” every time you type it.
 Adaptxt also says it is the market leader in languages, supporting some 100 tongues.
-The makers tell us they hope to bring the keyboard to iOS 8 when it is released.
+The makers tell us to expect an iOS 8 launch soon.

 TouchPal boasts some unique gestures, such as flipping up from the space bar for emoji and smileys, as well as a speed measurement tool to clock how quickly you’re typing.
 The keyboard’s Curve and Wave gesture recognition tools let you swipe from letter to letter to form words and phrases without lifting your finger off the keyboard.
 With a long press on the space bar, you can send a voice message as if using a walkie talkie.
 Flipping keys up or down inputs the symbol associated with that button.
 The company’s website states that the app is coming soon to iOS 8.